Ethan88/VMF/README.md

 ###Impact
 Modern fiat instruments, and the banks that hold them, make for poor long-term savings vehicles.
 Professional wealth management is not available to most people.
 The VMF allows groups of individuals to hedge their salaried work in the “mainstream economy” by saving their earnings in an alternative system that is disconnected from bank woes and currency manipulation.

-###Bootstrapping coins into value
+###Crowdfunding your VMF
-* Anybody who has registered a private placement with the SEC may crowdsale their VMF in USD
+* In the Untied States, anybody who has registered a private placement with the SEC under regulation D may crowdsale their VMF in USD from accredited investors (ie., what we did)
-* Anyone can begin a VMF without SEC registration if they crowdsale in BTC, ETC, ETH, or other coins
+* Anyone can begin a VMF without SEC registration if they riase crowdsale funds paid in BTC, ETC, ETH, or other coins
+* Be sure to comply with local laws when deploying our project outside the US

 #Components
 0. Full node daemon running Tendermint, to be used on Ubuntu VPS nodes (with Eris Industries tools)